 I invite you to show up as you are, regardless of how “unworthy” or “damaged” you may feel.
 During our work together, I will advocate for self-compassion as a mechanism by which to improve the relationship you hold with yourself.
 I will sit with you in your pain and make space for your vulnerability.
 The healing process is not always easy.
 Sometimes it gets worse before it gets better, but you don’t have to do it alone.
 I’m here to support you through it.

-To give you a better idea about my approach, I consider myself a person-centered, existential therapist, meaning I will work with you to develop a meaning for your story that serves you.
 I deeply value the relationships I build with my clients.
+It can be difficult to trust a new person and I will work to ensure that I am someone you feel safe with.
 It is a privilege for me to learn another person’s story and I try to never lose sight of that.
-It can be difficult to trust a new person and I will work to ensure that I am someone you feel safe with.
 As appropriate, I will utilize humor and authenticity in session for purposes of building our relationship together.

 I am a Licensed Mental Health Counselor in the state of Washington and I received my graduate training from Indiana State University’s Clinical Mental Health Counseling program.
-I draw from several approaches to support my clients, such as feminist theories, strengths-based approaches, CBT interventions, relational-cultural theory, and narrative therapy practices.
-I utilize trauma-informed approaches and work diligently to remain up-to-date on current, evidence-based practices.
-Much of my experience to date has been working with individuals who have experienced trauma, including sexual assault and dating violence.
+I am trained in EMDR and will use this approach as appropriate.
+All of my work is trauma-informed and I will work with you to identify how you might be impacted by oppressive systems.
+I will draw from several approaches to support my clients, such as feminist theories, strengths-based approaches, CBT interventions, relational-cultural theory, and narrative therapy practices.
+Much of my experience to date has been working with individuals who have experienced trauma, including sexual abuse/assault and dating violence.

 In my free time, I enjoy spending time with my partner and my pets (one cat, one dog, and so many plants!), drinking coffee, going to thrift stores, listening to podcasts, watching live music, and being outdoors.

 - Identity Concerns

 - Multicultural Concerns

 Q&A with Alyssia